ishtiaqSamdani/LCal/README.md

     -   Scroll down to the table to see exactly how much goes to principal vs. interest each month.
 7.  **Download**: Click "Download CSV" to save the schedule.

+## Mathematical Formulas

+Interested in the math behind the numbers?
+We believe in transparency.
+You can find a detailed explanation of the formulas used for both **Standard Amortization** (Annuity) and **Principal First** (Fixed Principal) calculations in our [Mathematical Documentation](./MATH.md).

 ## Development & Contribution

 For instructions on how to run this project locally, understand the CI/CD pipeline, or contribute to the codebase, please see our [CONTRIBUTING.md](./CONTRIBUTING.md) guide.